 "Building's roof form should be proportional to the building and its façade.
 A corner building may use its roof form to define an entry point location to the block.
 Larger scaled buildings should have varied roof forms and roof lines in order to minimize monolithic visual impacts.
 Roof materials and colors should blend with building materials and colors."
 As submitted, the design of the new addition has a flat roof form, mimicking that of the existing building.
 Staff finds that the current design does not negatively impact the surrounding structures or neighborhood.
-While this new addition is located on corner lot, the applicant has clarified that the intent of the new addition is not meant to be emphasized as it will not serve as an entry point.
+While this new addition is located on corner lot, the applicant has clarified that the intent of the new addition is to blend into the existing building as seamlessly as possible, and that this addition is not meant to be emphasized as it will not serve as an entry point.